 (#2290)For MLO, a MAC Address KDE containing the MLD MAC address of the Supplicant.

-(#2290)For MLO, an MLO Link KDE for each affiliated STA link containing the affiliated STA MAC address included by the non-AP MLD in the Multi-Link element in (Re)Association Request frame.
+(#2290)For MLO, if the non-AP MLD includes requested link(s) in the Basic Multi-Link element in the (Re)Association Request frame, an MLO Link KDE containing the affiliated STA MAC address for each link (#5303) included by the non-AP MLD in the Multi-Link element in (Re)Association Request frame.

 Change the last paragraph as follows: